-On March 6, 2020, the Company entered into waiver agreements with the holders of substantially all of the outstanding indebtedness under the Company's 5.50% Convertible Senior Notes due 2022 (the "2022 Notes"), including Golden Harbor and North Sound, pursuant to which each of the holders agreed to waive their optional right to require the Company to repurchase the 2022 Notes on June 15, 2020 (the "Optional Repurchase Date") at a repurchase price in cash equal to 100% of the principal amount of the 2022 Notes to be repurchased, plus accrued and unpaid interest to, but excluding, the Optional Repurchase Date.
+On March 6, 2020, the Company entered into waiver agreements with the holders of substantially all of the outstanding indebtedness under the Company's 5.50% Convertible Senior Notes due 2022 (the "2022 Notes"), including Golden Harbor, North Sound and an individual retirement account held by Mr. Lytle's mother, over which Mr. Lytle has investment discretion (the "Lytle IRA"), pursuant to which each of the holders agreed to waive their optional right to require the Company to repurchase the 2022 Notes on June 15, 2020 (the "Optional Repurchase Date") at a repurchase price in cash equal to 100% of the principal amount of the 2022 Notes to be repurchased, plus accrued and unpaid interest to, but excluding, the Optional Repurchase Date.

-On May 12, 2020, the Company entered into separate privately-negotiated exchange agreements (each, an "Exchange Agreement") with each of Golden Harbor and North Sound with respect to the 2022 Notes.
-Pursuant to each respective Exchange Agreement, each of the Investors agreed to exchange the 2022 Notes that they held (representing an aggregate of \$44,816,000 principal amount of 2022 Notes) for an aggregate of \$32,062,000 in cash and \$80,000,000 principal amount of the Company's 3.25% Convertible Senior Notes due 2025 (the "2025 Notes") in concurrent private placement transactions (the "Private Exchange Transactions").
-The Company did not receive any cash proceeds from the Investors in connection with the Private Exchange Transactions.
+On May 12, 2020, the Company entered into separate privately-negotiated exchange agreements (each, an "Exchange Agreement") with each of Golden Harbor, North Sound and the Lytle IRA with respect to the 2022 Notes, pursuant which they agreed to exchange the 2022 Notes that they held for a combination of cash and the Company's 3.25% Convertible Senior Notes due 2025 (the "2025 Notes") in concurrent private placement transactions (the "Private Exchange Transactions"), as follows: